Acuant/AndroidSDKV11/README.md

 			fun setColorBracketHold(value: Int) : DocumentCameraOptionsBuilder
 			fun setColorBracketCloser(value: Int) : DocumentCameraOptionsBuilder
 			fun setColorBracketCapturing(value: Int) : DocumentCameraOptionsBuilder
+			/**
+			* [ZoomType.Generic] keeps the camera zoomed out to enable you to use nearly all available
+			* capture space.
+This is the default setting.
+Use this setting to capture large
+			* documents (ID3) and to use old devices with low-resolution cameras.
+			*
+			* [ZoomType.IdOnly] zooms the camera by approximately 25%, pushing part of the capture
+			* space off the sides of the screen.
+Generally, IDs are smaller than passports and, on most
+			* devices, the capture space is sufficient for a 600 dpi capture of an ID.
+The
+			* [ZoomType.IdOnly] experience is more intuitive for users because [ZoomType.Generic] makes
+			* the the ID appear too far away for capture.
+Using [ZoomType.IdOnly] to capture large
+			* documents (ID3) usually results in a lower resolution capture that can cause
+			* classification/authentication errors.
+			*/
+			fun setZoomType(value: ZoomType) : DocumentCameraOptionsBuilder
 			fun build() : AcuantCameraOptions
 		}